Grandt/PHPResizeGif/README.md

 ## Introduction

 Most, if not all other publicly available gif resize packages fails with optimized gif files, those where only parts of the file are updated in subsequent frames.
-See these are a background image, with sprites moving about.
+See these as a background image, with sprites moving about.
 The resulting gif will retain its aspect ratio.